-From Mediterranean.
-To 2–3 ft. high and wide, with woolly white leaves cut into many blunt-tipped lobes.
-Blooms at almost any season in mildwinter climates, during summer in colder regions, bearing clustered heads of yellow or creamy yellow flowers.
+Shrubby perennial, from the Mediterranean.
+Grows to 2–3 ft. tall and wide, with woolly white leaves cut into many blunt-tipped lobes.
+Blooms at almost any season in mild-winter climates, during summer in colder regions, bearing clustered heads of yellow or creamy yellow flowers.
 Striking in a night garden.
 Gets leggy unless sheared occasionally.
 Grown as an annual everywhere.

 Native to the southeastern United States.
 Growing to 80 ft. tall and 60 ft. wide, this can be a street...